 If multiple credible persons are able to vouch for your skills albeit from different industries, you have a higher chance of showing your worth.

 What if you have no letters of recommendation?

 If you do not already have recommendation letters to power up your job search process, it is time to reach out to ask for one.
 Here is what you can do:

-- Get in touch with your past employers, via LinkedIn or email, and request for a recommendation letter for the particular job you intend to apply for.
+- Get in touch with your past employers, via LinkedIn or email, and request a recommendation letter for the particular job you intend to apply for.

-- You may also request for a general reference letter as a backup for other job applications you wish to explore.
+- You may also request a general reference letter as a backup for other job applications you wish to explore.

 - Speak to your college or university professors for a possible recommendation or reference letter.

 - Request for a reference letter from a close friend or family member unless they have professionally worked with you.